nickbild/vectron_vga/README.md

 ## How It Works

-Frequency dividing flip flops reduce the 25.175 MHz clock four-fold to 6.29375 MHz.
+Frequency dividing flip-flops reduce the 25.175 MHz clock four-fold to 6.29375 MHz.
 This causes each pixel to be repeated 4 times on the horizontal axis.
 Each vertical line is also repeated 4 times to reduce the resolution to 160x120, while still generating a standard 640x480 VGA signal.
 The crystal oscillator and frequency divider are soldered onto perfboard -- I don't trust breadboards at that speed -- and the 6.29375 MHz signal is fed into the breadboards.

-The clock drives a counter that keeps track of the current pixel position (visible or not), and through a number of magnitude comparators and line buffers generates horizontal sync signal and horizontal blanking periods.
+The clock drives a counter that keeps track of the current horizontal pixel position (visible region or not), and through a number of magnitude comparators and line buffers generates a horizontal sync signal and horizontal blanking periods.
 During the visible portion of the scan line, the current pixel position is translated into an address in a 32KB SRAM chip.
 The data at that address is converted to analog signals via voltage dividing resistors and sent to the red, green, and blue VGA inputs.

-The SRAM address is determined by storing a starting address in an octal flip flop, then clocking a pixel offset counter, starting from the end of the horizontal blanking period, by the system clock.
+The SRAM address is determined by storing a starting address in a pair of octal flip-flops, then clocking a pixel offset counter, starting from the end of the horizontal blanking period, by the system clock.
 The starting address and offset are added to determine the SRAM address of the current pixel.
 Every 4 horizontal lines, 160 is added to the starting address.

 A vertical line counter is clocked at the end of each horizontal line.
 As with the horizontal counter, a number of magnitude comparators and line buffers are used to generate a vertical sync signal and vertical blanking periods.

-A flip flop and series of line buffers allow rapid toggling between display mode and programming mode for updates to the display.
+A flip-flop and series of line buffers allow rapid toggling between "display" mode and "programming" mode for updates to the display.
 Each pixel can be individually addressed and updated at will via the interface.
 Using the interface is quite simple on the software side.
 For the 6502, updating a single pixel looks like this:

 ```asm
 ; Set VGA generator to "program" mode.